 Bush Walks in Lamington National Park

 The Lamington National Park contains over 160 km of graded walking tracks and a similar distance of walking trails that lead to lookouts waterfalls and some of Queensland’s most significant wilderness.

 O’Reilly’s offer guided walks or you can set out on foot yourself on any of the trails that suit your fancy.
-There’s the fun creek crossings to Morans Fall, a popular walking track from O’Reilly’s.
+There is the fun creek crossings to Moran’s Fall, a popular walking track from O’Reilly’s.

 The O’Reilly’s Retreat Rainforest Bar

 We enjoyed some happy hour cocktails in The Rainforest Bar.

-It wasn’t a clear night for us, but sunset on the verandah overlooking the mountains with views that go on forever is spectacular (although it was also quite good from our room in the spa!).
+It wasn’t a clear night for us, but the sunset on the verandah overlooking the mountains with views that go on forever is spectacular (although it was also quite good from our room in the spa!).

-For dinner we dined in the dining room, which is opened for buffet breakfast and A la carte dinner.
+For dinner, we dined in the dining room, which is open for a buffet breakfast and a gourmet a la carte dinner.